Golden Globes 2025: Most daring looks on the red carpet

-All the most eclectic outfits on the 2025 Golden Globes red carpet
+Analysis: Reporter Kaleigh Werner looks at the most daring fashions from the 2025 Golden Globes

 Your support helps us to tell the story